This post is a moving target. I’m sure I’ll add and remove things the more I learn and the better I become, but for now …

 - Canola and/or Peanut oil.
 Fat.
 Frying, sautéing, and everything else.

 - Flour.
-Usually all-purpose.
+Usually all-purpose and whole wheat.
 I find myself baking or frying at least once a week and need to have this on hand.

 - Baking powder.
 I use this in my pancakes and everything I bake.
 Don’t find yourself without any.